Standard 3.2

 Show moreStandard

-Training and assessment is delivered by people with current industry skills and knowledge relevant to the training product.
+Training and assessment is delivered by persons with current industry skills and knowledge relevant to the training product.

 Performance Indicator

-- has industry competencies, skills and knowledge that are relevant to, and at least to the level of, the training product being delivered and/or assessed
+- have industry competencies, skills and knowledge that are relevant to, and at least to the level of, the training product being delivered or assessed by the person; and

-- the expert has relevant industry competencies, skills and knowledge and specialised industry or subject matter expertise
+- experts have industry competencies, skills, knowledge and specialised industry or subject matter expertise that is directly relevant to the training product they are delivering;

 Intent of Standard 3.3